muldjord/occurity/README.md

 NOTE!!!
 If you are building for a Raspberry Pi 3 change the MACHINE to `raspberrypi3-64`.

 ### Build the image
 You are now ready to build the image.
 Depending on your host machine this can take a long time (several hours).
-Run the following commands to start the build:
+Run the following commands to start the build.
+You should run this command from the `poky/build` directory:
 ```
 $ bitbake core-image-sato
 ```
 Bitbake is Yocto's build system.
 It pulls in all required source code and compiles and configures everything needed for an embedded Linux system running Occurity on a Raspberry Pi.

 ### Flash the final image to an SDCard
 If everything went well you will now have a working Occurity image that can be flashed onto an SDCard.
-Start by decompressing the image:
+Start by decompressing the image.
+You should run this command from the `poky/build` directory:
 ```
 $ qzip -d --force tmp/deploy/images/raspberrypi4-64/core-image-sato-raspberrypi4-64.rootfs.wic.gz
 ```